-Drafts of educative content and general clinical guidance were developed by two authors using information from existing literature and relevant guidelines.
-The drafts were reviewed and discussed by guideline working group members at web-based meetings and by email circulation of the documents until approved by the group and accepted as final versions.
+Drafts of educative content and general clinical guidance were developed by two authors using information from existing literature and relevant CPGs.
+The drafts were reviewed and discussed by guideline group members at web-based meetings and by email circulation of the documents until approved by the guideline working group and accepted as the final versions.
+Stakeholders were then invited to provide feedback and discussions at web-based consensus meetings determined if and how this feedback would be integrated into the CPG.